-New: The new passenger car market fell by -30.1% in December compared to the same period the year before.
+New: The new passenger car market rose by 56,9% in February compared with the same period the year before.

 Light Commercial Vehicles (gross weight up to 3,5 tons)

-Light commercial vehicles market posted 404 registrations in December 2016 compared to 574 the same month a year before, witnessing a decline of -29.6%.
+Light commercial vehicles market posted 529 registrations in February 2017 compared to 258 the year before, witnessing a substantial increase of 105,0%.

 Commercial Vehicles (gross weight over 3,5 tons)

 New: The commercial vehicle market continued its downward course in February and declined by 9,1% compared to the corresponding month in 2016.

 Since the beginning of the year, 60 units were registered as compared to 67 the year before, suggesting a decline of 10,4%.

 In February 2017, 20 trucks were sold in total, compared with 22 the year before (-9,1%).

 Moreover, imported used commercial vehicles still cover the greatest share of the specific market segment.
 New CVs represent only a small percentage, pushing the average age of commercial vehicles in Greece to high levels.
 This, expectedly, generates environmental and road safety issues.